Understanding The Legal Implications Of NRI Marriages In India

 The Registration of Marriage of Non-Resident Indian Bill, 2019 mandates NRIs to register their marriage within 30 days.
 Failure to do so may result in the impounding of their passport by the passport authority.

-The Law Commission has recommended the creation of a comprehensive central law to address all aspects of NRI marriages, including divorce, maintenance, child custody, and the serving of summons and warrants on NRIs.
+The Law Commission has recommended the creation of a comprehensive central law to address all aspects of NRI marriages.
+This includes divorce, maintenance, child custody, and the serving of summons and warrants on NRIs.

-Amendments to the Passports Act, 1967 have been suggested, requiring NRIs to declare their marital status, link their passports with their spouse’s, and include their marriage registration number on both passports.
+Amendments to the Passports Act, 1967 have been suggested, requiring NRIs to declare their marital status.
+Additionally, they need to link their passports with their spouse’s, and include their marriage registration number on both passports.

 A foreign spouse has the right to inherit the assets of a deceased NRI spouse in India.